DaveOri/theta/README.md

-# theta
+# theta test branch
 T-matrix on HETerogeneous Architectures (provisional name, not sure I will be able to run it on multiple architectures)

 Still does not do anything useful.
-Development is proceeding extremely slow due to lack of time
+And this is a test branch as well Development is proceeding extremely slow due to lack of time

   * there is still no documentation and no instructions on how to use it